MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 }
 ```

 Save the file.
-The project won't build to completion at the moment, but building now is a useful thing to do because it regenerates the source code files in which the **MainPage** runtime class is implemented (`\Bookstore\Bookstore\Generated Files\sources\MainPage.h` and `MainPage.cpp`).
+The project won't entirely succeed in building yet, but building now is a useful thing to do because it regenerates the source code files in which the **MainPage** runtime class is implemented (`\Bookstore\Bookstore\Generated Files\sources\MainPage.h` and `MainPage.cpp`).
 So go ahead and build now.
 The build error you can expect to see at this stage is **'MainViewModel': is not a member of 'winrt::Bookstore::implementation::MainPage'**.

 If you omit the include of `BookstoreViewModel.idl` (see the listing of `MainPage.idl` above), then you'll see the error **expecting \< near "MainViewModel"**.
-Another tip is to make sure that you leave all types in the same namespace: the namespace that's shown in the code listings.
+Another tip is to make sure that you leave all types in the same namespace&mdash;the namespace that's shown in the code listings.

 To resolve the error that we expect to see, you'll now need to copy the accessor stubs for the **MainViewModel** property out of the generated files (`\Bookstore\Bookstore\Generated Files\sources\MainPage.h` and `MainPage.cpp`) and into `\Bookstore\Bookstore\MainPage.h` and `MainPage.cpp`.
 The steps to do that are described next.

+In `\Bookstore\Bookstore\MainPage.h`, perform these steps.

-In `\Bookstore\Bookstore\MainPage.h`, include `BookstoreViewModel.h`, which declares the implementation type for **BookstoreViewModel** (which is **winrt::Bookstore::implementation::BookstoreViewModel**).
-Add a private member to store the view model.
-Note that the property accessor function (and the member m_mainViewModel) is implemented in terms of the projected type for **BookstoreViewModel** (which is **Bookstore::BookstoreViewModel**).
-The implementation type is in the same project (compilation unit) as the application, so we construct m_mainViewModel via the constructor overload that takes **std::nullptr_t**.
-Also remove the **MyProperty** property.
+- Include `BookstoreViewModel.h`, which declares the implementation type for **BookstoreViewModel** (which is **winrt::Bookstore::implementation::BookstoreViewModel**).
+- Add a private member to store the view model.
+Note that the property accessor function (and the member *m_mainViewModel*) is implemented in terms of the projected type for **BookstoreViewModel** (which is **Bookstore::BookstoreViewModel**).
+- The implementation type is in the same project (compilation unit) as the application, so we construct *m_mainViewModel* via the constructor overload that takes **std::nullptr_t**.
+- Remove the **MyProperty** property.

+> [!NOTE]
+> In the pair of listings below for `MainPage.h` and `MainPage.cpp`, the code illustrates the default way of constructing the *m_mainViewModel* data member.
+In the section that follows, we'll show a version that uses uniform construction instead.

 ```cppwinrt
 // MainPage.h